 Mr. Popadics is the recipient of numerous national awards.
 He has received the Edgar A. Whitney Memorial Award from the Hudson Valley Art Association; the Silver Medal of Honor from the New Jersey Watercolor Society; and the Grumbacher Gold Medal from the California Watercolor Association.
 He is a Signature Member of the American Watercolor Society and an elected member of five art organizations.
 He has been featured many times in American Artist and The Artist’s magazines.

-Joel is First Vice President of the American Watercolor Society and Past-President of the New Jersey Watercolor Society.
-He is an executive board member and the education director of the Ridgewood Art Institute where he also teaches painting and drawing to adults and children.
+Joel is is an advocate of watercolor and has dedicated his career to the advancement and appreciation of the medium.
+He is the First Vice President of the American Watercolor Society and Past-President of the New Jersey Watercolor Society.
+He has also served on the board of the Ridgewood Art Institute in Ridgewood, NJ, where he currently teaches watercolor and drawing to adults and children.
 During the summer, he leads outdoor painting workshops to various locations in the United States and Europe.
-He has been a guest lecturer at Parsons School of Design and The King’s College in New York City.
+For the past five years he has been an Artist-in Residence at Shelburne Farms in Shelburne, Vermont.
+He has been a lecturer at Parsons School of Design and at The King’s College in NYC.

 Born in Passaic County, NJ in 1961, Joel received a BFA from the School of Visual Arts in New York.
-He has also studied painting with Arthur F. Maynard and John Phillip Osborne.
+He is represented in osome of the finest galleries in the Northeast.
 He resides in Wayne, NJ with his wife Patricia and their two children.